vasjaciktr/revenue-leak-analytics-dashboards/README.md

 ## validation_checks (minimal)
 It checks whether data coming from GA4 is correct

+# Growth
+**It shows how to improve and optimize.** setup.sql will create the following tables:

 **Then a client runs a script, get the tables, and opens the dashboard**